yangzhiyuan199194/gitcontainer/README.md

 - **📄 Docker Compose**: Automatically suggests docker-compose.yml for complex applications
 - **🎨 Modern UI**: Clean, responsive interface with Monaco editor for syntax highlighting
 - **📱 Mobile Friendly**: Works seamlessly on desktop and mobile devices
+- **🧠 Multi-Agent System**: Intelligent system that can reflect on failures and iteratively improve results

 ## 🚀 Quick Start